mvanhalen/cordova-plugin-azure-notificationhub/README.md

         console.log("Push Notification received: " + msg);
     };;

+For debugging you can use the built in debug option in Azure Notification Hubs in the portal website

 ### Platform Quirks ###
 **IOS**
 In progress

 **Android**
-Needs a default icon
+Needs a default icon in common resolutions

-Working on correct notification
+Notification works expects a title and msg (message) field in the json

 ~~~~
 ### Copyrights ###